-Please click on the icon for a copy of our Fair Processing Notice.
-Fair Processing Notice
+Please click on the icon for a copy of our Privacy/Fair Processing Notice.
+Privacy/Fair Processing notice

 For a number of years, work has been ongoing to improve the way that medical records are made available to treating clinicians.
 Our main computer system is called SystmOne which has the advantage of enabling information to be shared between certain health professionals.

 Enhanced Data Sharing Model (EDSM) enables us, with your consent, to share your medical records with those in the NHS who are involved in your care.
 NHS staff can only access shared information if they are involved in your care and being an electronic service an audit log is maintained showing when and who has accessed medical records.